ihdia/docvisor/README.md

 Gif depicting the Text2Image mapping using the Text Selection feature provided in OCR layout of the DocVisor tool.

+## Image Selection:
-**Image to Text Selection:** The user can select a sub-portion of the image, and the corresponding substring in the predicted text of models having attentions gets highlighted.
+The user can select a sub-portion of the image, and the corresponding substring in the predicted text of models having attentions gets highlighted.

 ![gif showing Image selection in ocr](gifs/ImageSelectionExample.gif)

 Gif depicting the Image2Text mapping using the Image Selection feature provided in OCR layout of the DocVisor tool.

-# Fully Automatic Layout
+## Fully Automatic Layout

-**Indiscapes-v2 Dataset:**
+### Indiscapes-v2 Dataset

 ![gif showing visualization in fully automatic](gifs/fully-automatic-layout.gif)

 Gif showing the visualization of ground Truth and predictions on the Indiscapes-v2 dataset using the Fully Automatic Layout.

-**PubTabNet Dataset:**
+### PubTabNet Dataset
 Our Fully Automatic Layout can also be used to load and visulaize the PubTabNet dataset.
 A gif of the same is added below:

 ![gif showing visualization of pubtabnet using fully automatic layout](gifs/fa_pubtabnet.gif)